THY02/groebner-bases-and-minimal-poly/README.md

 # groebner-bases-and-minimal-poly
 use groebner bases to compute minimal polynomial
+Use the software Singular